tenzir/tenzir/rfc/002-fault-tolerance/README.md

 The most important architectural effort concerns making the catalog a fault-tolerant component.
-To this end, we propose to factor the logic that operates on partition metadata into a dedicated **metastore** component.
+To this end, we propose to factor the logic that operates on partition metadata into a dedicated **metastore**.
 As a first point of contact for queries, the catalog also keeps per-partition index structures in memory.
 This catalog functionality is out of scope, as it represents derived, immutable state from the metastore.

 Adjacent fault-tolerance efforts outside the catalog scope involve isolation of components.
 For example, the failure domain of the read path is a single